Customize Healthy Homemade Hot Pockets with fresh ingredients for a portable, freezer-friendly lunch or after-school snack.

 So now’s here’s the tough part, don’t overstuff your hot pocket!
 Stretch the dough out width-wise and lengthwise and then add your toppings to one half.
 Fold the other half over and roll up the edges.
 I used an egg wash (1 egg and 1 tablespoon milk whisked together) to help glue the ends.
 Next, brush the top of your hot pocket with the egg wash to give help give it a nice brown finish and then cut slits in the top using a sharp knife to allow the steam to escape.

-Here’s a tip regarding the slits: Once the pockets are cooked, it is hard to remember what is inside so I used 3 slits for pepperoni, 2 slits for Hawaiian, etc. (You may want to write down what you did so you don’t forget!)
+Here’s a tip regarding the slits: Once the hot pockets are cooked, it is hard to remember what is inside each one so I used 3 slits for pepperoni, 2 slits for Hawaiian, etc. (You may want to write down what you did so you don’t forget!)

 Bake the pockets on a parchment-lined baking sheet or on a baking mat until they are golden brown.
-You can eat immediately or allow them to cool on a baking rack and then freeze individually so they’ll be ready to pop into a lunchbox or toaster oven.
+You can eat immediately or allow the hot pockets to cool on a baking rack and then freeze individually so they’ll be ready to pop into a lunchbox or toaster oven.

-I think next time I make these, I’m going to play around with a barbecue chicken variety as well as a dessert option.
+I think next time I make these, I’m going to play around with a barbecue chicken variety as well as a dessert homemade hot pocket option.
 How good would Nutella, marshmallows and pistachios be?
 Or maybe caramel sauce and apples…the options are endless!

 Definitely give these a try and let me know what you think!
 I would love to hear what other flavor combos you would put together!
-Make sure to pin these healthy, homemade hot pockets and then check out the other freezer meals listed below by my fellow Recipe Reduxers.
+Make sure to pin these healthy hot pockets!
 And, of course, if you’re looking for lunchbox ideas, you’ve come to the right spot!